 Steve has had a long history racing, riding and working on 2 wheels.
 Steve's background in furniture design helped form Curve's ethos for well designed products.
 His eye for detail and technical knowledge allowed Steve to take his passion a step further to launch his own range of products and form Curve Cycling.

 Jesse is a former BMX world champ with a PhD in physics.
-These days Jesse better known for riding across continents and instigating rides such as the Indian Pacific Wheel Race and Race to the Rock.
-He is an inspiration to Curve and his followers, Jesse just want's to get you off the couch and out on an adventure.
+These days Jesse is better known for riding across continents and instigating rides such as the Indian Pacific Wheel Race and Race to the Rock.
+He is an inspiration to Curve and his followers, Jesse just wants to get you off the couch and out on an adventure.

 Adam believes that the world becomes a better place when more people are riding their bikes, especially when they are out on adventure.
 So he's on a mission from G̶o̶d̶ Curve to make the world a better place.

 Rhino's riding pursuits have seen him tackle all forms of riding, from Triathlon World Champs, to Red Hook Crit, to Cape Epic, to the Indian Pacific Wheel Race, to the the Trans Am and beyond.

 Behind Ryan's antics and amazing cycling talents, you'll meet a guy who simply wants to share the wonders of cycling with the world.

 Kate is the Curve's Swiss Army Knife of staff, covering Sales, Marketing & Orders.
 You may also see her out on the Belgie Ride, local gravel roads or going long in events such as the TransAtlantic Way or the Indian Pacific Wheel Race.